 - Salt - The salt really adds something to this cookie dough, bringing out the flavor and making the bites very moreish!

-- Vanilla - You can use vanilla extract or vanilla bean paste.
+- Vanilla - Use vanilla extract or vanilla bean paste.

-- Chocolate Chips - I like to use mini chocolate chips for these, but you can use the regular size chips too.
-You can use any kind of chocolate you like, milk chocolate chips, dark chocolate chips, white chocolate chips or semi-sweet chocolate chips.
+- Chocolate Chips - I like to use mini chocolate chips for these, but you can use regular-size chips too.
+You can use any kind of chocolate - milk chocolate is my favorite.

-- Chocolate - The chocolate is for dipping the cookie dough bites in.
-Make sure you use real chocolate, not a chocolate candy bar or chocolate chips for this part, as these both have extra ingredients which will stop the chocolate from melting and setting the way we want it to.
-Use milk, dark or white chocolate.
+- Chocolate - If you want to dip or coat your cookie dough balls, make sure you use real chocolate, not a chocolate candy bar or chocolate chips as these both have extra ingredients which will stop the chocolate from melting and setting properly.

-This super easy edible cookie dough recipe comes together in just 3-4 minutes.
+This super-easy edible cookie dough recipe comes together in just 3-4 minutes.
 Perfect to whip up for the whole family for movie night!
+Fair warning - once you get a taste, it's quite hard to stop!

 Cream Butter

-Put the butter, white sugar and brown sugar into a large mixing bowl and mix together until fluffy.
-You can use a stand mixer or a hand mixer, or just a wooden spoon.
+Put the butter, white sugar, and brown sugar into a large mixing bowl and mix together until fluffy.
+You can use a stand mixer, hand mixer, or just a wooden spoon.

 Dry Ingredients